graphhopper/directions-api/supported-vehicle-profiles.md

 <!-- MAN https://de.wikipedia.org/wiki/Lastkraftwagen#/media/File:MAN_M2000_Pritschenwagen.jpg -->
 **Please not that currently none of the vehicles accounts for turn restrictions.**

+If you need a custom vehicle (different properties, different speed profiles, different access) for routes in a special geographic area or world wide [please contact us](https://graphhopper.com/#contact).

 You can try the route results for every profile with [GraphHopper Maps](https://graphhopper.com/maps/)